 The gospel is good news, because it makes known the truth that God is good, and he has mercy on those who acknowledge their sin and repent.
 It is only bad news for those who say, “Let us drink and be merry, for tomorrow we die,” who have heard and rejected the word of life, who are materially rich (for though they have more, they give less), who appear to be godly but shun the Holy Spirit, who are defiled by persistent fornication, homosexual relations, dishonouring of parents, occultism, hatred, jealousy, ingratitude, fits of anger, deceit, blasphemy, thieving, covetousness.
 It is only bad news for those who live by a moral law of their own making, opposed to God’s law.
 The charge sheet includes most people in the West.
 Much is expected of those who have been given much.
-Some say, “Prove to me that God exists and I will believe,” not seeing that they would not believe in him even if someone came back from the dead.
+Some say, “Prove to me that God exists and I will believe,” not seeing that they would not believe in him even if someone came to them from the dead.
 Or must he raise someone from the dead in every generation in order to answer that challenge?
 They are under judgement and in no position to make demands.
 The onus is on them to seek him, not on God to show himself.
 There has never been an age that had more proof of God.

 whose hope is in the LORD his God,